stzagkarak/resume/README.md

-# resume
+### Spiridon Tzagkarakis - stzagkarak
-Repo holds the latest version of my resume.
+Repo that holds the latest version of my resume. ( 11-05-23 stzagkarak )